Starting a Blog in 2021: Setting Up, Growing, and Monetizing Your Site

 Promoting Your Content and Driving Traffic

 Just explaining what search engine optimization (SEO) is could take up an entire article — let alone the encyclopedia-thick book that could be written on the ever-changing strategies associated with SEO.
 At the same time, what you really need to know is that paying attention to SEO guidelines will help more readers organically find your content and drive greater traffic to your site.
 This is accomplished by essentially making your site “Google-friendly” in order to be featured more prominently in searches.

 Like I said, SEO is a major topic with far too many components (and consistent updates) to mention here.
-However, for a look at the some of the basics, you can check out a post Jonathan Dyer did on the SEO essentials.
+However, for a look at some of the basics, you can check out this post on the SEO essentials.
 I’d also recommend utilizing plugins like Yoast, and keeping up on the latest news via sites such as Search Engine Land and Moz to get a better idea of how SEO can impact your site’s traffic and readership.

 As important as SEO is, however, it’s not everything.
 Don’t fall into the trap of trying to overly optimize your content to the point where you’re sacrificing your voice, style, or readability.
 Like with most things in blogging, there is a balance that needs to be struck — and one you’ll need to find for yourself.